 Bristlecone Loop Trail

-Bristlecone Loop Trail is a 1-mile walk through 1,000 year-old Bristlecone Pines is located at Rainbow and Yovimpa Points.
+Bristlecone Loop Trail is a 1-mile walk through 1,000-year-old Bristlecone Pines located at Rainbow and Yovimpa Points.

 This viewpoint provides access to the Bristlecone Loop trail in Bryce Canyon National Park.
 Photo Credit: Wendy Nordvik-Carr